HIKING JULIANA TRAIL – THE SOČA VALLEY PART

 As a local Slovenia travel blogger, at the end of February 2020 I was already making plans for another great summer of going around places in Slovenia and blogging about them.

 But then a global pandemic has put the entire planet on pause.

 To stop the spread of coronavirus epidemic around the country, one of the Slovenian government restrictions was the cross-municipality movement ban – meaning you couldn’t leave your home municipality (in my case Slovenia’s capital Ljubljana) except to go to work, seek emergency services or offer assistance to relatives.

 For me, this was the moment when “the new normal” and the the entire set of rules around it kicked in the hardest.
 Suddenly, it was like the curtain fell down, without a last call.
-Though, at times it was hard to imagine my life without going around & exploring new places around the country, I would be the first to urge everyone to stay at home and stay safe.
+It was hard for me to imagine life without going around & exploring new places.

 JULIANA TRAIL – JUST KEEP ON WALKING

 Hiking has always been a thing in Slovenia.
 Besides the Alpe-Adria Trail, some new great hiking trails have been set up in the last years.

 The latest popular long-distance hiking trail is called Juliana Trail – it circles the highest peaks of the Slovenian Julian Alps (hence the name), and at the same time connects valleys and pastures of the Triglav National Park.

 Juliana trail takes you through remote Slovenian villages and untouched wilderness, but it also passes through the popular places such as Bled and Bohinj (lakes), the Soča River Valley, Kranjska Gora and Pokljuka Plateau.

 There are several great things about walking the Juliana Trail, most importantly, you get to see some best of Slovenia without being in a crowd of people.